nishihatapalmer/byteseek/README.md

 ####Compiler
 * regex - produces full regular expressions as finite state automata from the byteseek abstract syntax tree.

 Regular expressions are constructed as Glushkov finite state automata, rather than the more common Thompson construction.
-However, the construction method has been adapted from the paper given below, which allows construction directly from the abstract syntax tree.
+Glushkov automata are more compact and have no empty transitions, which can improve performance and makes them simpler to work with.

+The normal construction for Glushkov automata involves a somewhat complex and recursive analysis stage.
+In byteseek, we construct a Glushkov automata directly from the abstract syntax tree, similarly to the Thompson construction but avoiding the need for any empty transitions.
+It has been adapated and extended from the method given in the paper below:

 > "A reexamination of the Glushkov and Thompson Constructions", by Dora Giammarresi, Jean-Luc Ponty, Derick Wood, 1998.

 ####Automata
 * Finite state automata with flexible transitions can be constructed.